Backbase/project-golden-samples/development/images/moustache-bootstrap-task/README.md

 ## Building the image locally

-You can build it by using the following commands:
+You can build it by using the following command:

 ```shell
 ./build.sh